itzmeanjan/highway/README.md

 ## Motivation

-We're living in a time when new blockchain(s) popping up every single day & we've our assets distributed across all those self-sovereign chains, each using similar/ different mechanism for reaching consensus.
+We're living in a time when new blockchain(s) popping up every single day, due to ease of accessibility to great framework(s) for creating chains.
+We've our assets now distributed across all those self-sovereign chains, each using some mechanism for reaching consensus.
+Some times these assets are not desired to be kept confined on a single chain rather they're intended to be moving across several chains seamlessly.

 This project is an attempt in creating a generic framework for passing arbitrary messages in between applications running on two different chains.
 These applications are distributed in nature, but their state is not necessarily shared across multiple chains.
 This project will attempt to standardise some interfaces so that dApps running on different chains can talk to their peers over a reliable, ordered, authentic channel.

-In future date contributors can add support for more chains, following specification defined below, for reliably passing ordered, authenticated messages between a pair of chains.
-This enables users of this framework to distribute their application state across two or more different chains & build some interesting projects.

 > One thing I'd like to clear, this project doesn't think any chain as **root chain ( i.e. L1 ) / child chain ( i.e. L2 )**, rather every participating chain is considered to be operating independently.